 you begin to vomit blood or food

-you pass black (blood-stained) motions.
+you pass black (blood-stained) motions

 Keep your medicine in its original packaging until it is time to take it.

-If you take this medicine out of its original packaging, it may not keep well.
+If you take your medicine out of its original packaging it may not keep well.

-Keep your medicine in a cool, dry place where the temperature stays below 25°C, protected from moisture.
+Keep your medicine in a cool dry place where the temperature stays below 25°C.

-Do not store your medicine, or any other medicine, in the bathroom or near a sink.
+Do not store this medicine or any other medicine in the bathroom or near a sink.
 Do

-Do not leave it on a window sill or in the car.
+not leave it on a window sill or in the car.

 Heat and dampness can destroy some medicines.

-Keep it where young children cannot reach it.
+Keep it where children cannot reach it.

-A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.
+A locked cupboard at least one-and-a-half metres above the ground is a good place

-If your doctor tells you to stop taking this medicine, or it has passed its expiry date,
+If your doctor tells you to stop taking this medicine or the expiry date has passed,

 ask your pharmacist what to do with any medicine that is left over.

-What APO-Omeprazole looks like
+What APO-Omeprazole Capsules looks like

-Each blister pack/bottle contains 30 capsules.
+Each bottle or carton (in blisters) contains 30 capsules.

 sodium lauryl sulfate

-dibasic anhydrous sodium phosphate
+dibasic sodium phosphate

 Apotex Pty Ltd

-North Ryde NSW 2113
+Macquarie Park NSW 2113

-This leaflet was prepared in:
+This leaflet was last updated in